almereyda/awesome-starred/README.md

 - [EasyEngine/easyengine](https://github.com/EasyEngine/easyengine) - Command-line control panel for Nginx Server to manage WordPress sites running on Nginx, PHP, MySQL, and Let's Encrypt
 - [Identihub/Identihub](https://github.com/Identihub/Identihub) -
 - [simpleid/simpleid](https://github.com/simpleid/simpleid) - A simple, personal OpenID provider written in PHP
-- [Dolibarr/dolibarr](https://github.com/Dolibarr/dolibarr) - Dolibarr ERP CRM is a modern software package to manage your company or foundation activity (contacts, suppliers, invoices, orders, stocks, agenda, accounting, ...).It's opensource software (wrote with PHP language) designed for small and medium companies, foundation and freelances.
+- [Dolibarr/dolibarr](https://github.com/Dolibarr/dolibarr) - Dolibarr ERP CRM is a modern software package to manage your company or foundation activity (contacts, suppliers, invoices, orders, stocks, agenda, accounting, ...).
+It is open source software written in PHP and designed for small and medium businesses, foundations and freelancers.
 You can freely install, use and distribute it as a standalone application or as a web application to use it from every internet access and media.
 - [martin-wikipixel/openDAM](https://github.com/martin-wikipixel/openDAM) -
 - [ideonexus/memexplex](https://github.com/ideonexus/memexplex) - Citation management tool.
 - [GreenInfo-Network/GetOutside](https://github.com/GreenInfo-Network/GetOutside) - A turnkey framework for showing events and facilities in your city.